minerric/Exsolution/README.md

 For security reasons **Exsolution** is installed under **exsolution** user, hence you need to **su - exsolution** before checking:

 ```
-SNCZ_USER=exsolution #replace exsolution with the MN username you want to check
+EXT_USER=exsolution #replace exsolution with the MN username you want to check

-su - $SNCZ_USER
+su - $EXT_USER
 exsolution-cli masternode status
 exsolution-cli getinfo
 ```